 7. Can we use other materials?

+Your creation should primarily consist of paper cartons.
 Supporting materials may be used, but should only comprise a small percentage of the final creation.
 Supporting materials made of natural, renewable resources (wood, newspaper, cardboard, etc.) are strongly encouraged.

 8. Can we paint our entry?